Donald Trump ‘Thinks He’s A King,’ Says Former FBI Official

 “We are literally watching our democracy change in front of our eyes,” he added.

-The former FBI official also offered a criticism of Trump’s allies Attorney General William Barr, Senate Leader Mitch McConnell and lawyer Rudy Giuliani, suggesting that all of them have “lost their core values,” becoming corrupt because of their “ego,” and because there is “no accountability” in the Trump government.
+The former FBI official also offered criticism of Trump’s allies Attorney General William Barr, Senate Leader Mitch McConnell, and lawyer Rudy Giuliani.
+He suggested that all of them have “lost their core values,” becoming corrupt because of their “ego[s]” and because there is “no accountability” in the Trump government.

-Trump has long criticized Figliuzzi’s colleagues in the FBI, accusing the bureau of bias, and suggesting that intelligence agencies are conspiring to remove him from office.
+Trump has long criticized Figliuzzi’s colleagues in the FBI, accusing the bureau of bias and suggesting that intelligence agencies are conspiring to remove him from office.

 In a recent interview, the president attacked “the absolute scum at the top of the FBI,” vowing to continue his supposed fight against what he calls the deep state.
-Trump, he said, is fighting against the deep state, reforming both the FBI and the Justice Department, and waging a war on what he claims are rogue elements within the federal government.
+Trump, he said, is fighting against the deep state, reforming both the FBI and the Justice Department and waging a war on what he claims are rogue elements within the federal government.

 Trump’s alleged abuse of power has long disturbed lawmakers in the Democratic-controlled House of Representatives, which recently launched a formal impeachment inquiry.